TshegofatsoMkhabela/Hackathon/README.md

 - An Our Team section with leadership cabinet striking profiles detailing their roles

 **A Contact Us section featuring**
-- An impresive Coding Club styled banner with an interactive join now button and qr code
+- An impresive Coding Club styled banner with an interactive join now button and QR code
 - A meeting times section with interactive links to the club socials

 **A professional Footer section featuring**